DON'T REACH FOR THAT INSECTICIDE!

-Spring and summer swarms are how honeybees create new hives.
+Spring and summer swarms are how honeybees create new hives, AND beekeepers love free bees!
 The bees are full of all the honey they can hold because they are looking for a new place to call home.
 They do NOT want any trouble, but swatting or attacking them can still cause stings to happen.
-PLEASE CALL US.
+PLEASE CALL OR TEXT US.
+We probably have a beekeeper in your area who can remove them for free.
+Or there could be a charge involved if the bees are, for example, behind walls, and carpentry skills are required.
 We need more honeybees in North America!

 Swarms will leave branches or fence posts on their own, usually within 72 hours, so contact us right away.
 Where they decide to settle next can be a house eave or other place you find to be a problem.
 So it's best for their survival and your future happiness to call a beekeeper who will remove them before that can happen.